 e.
 What are the most common issues being brought up?
 Is it a technical fault or a vendor fault? f.
 Is it necessary to address customers with specific problems, or High-value customers, uniquely or differently?

-When it comes to improving customer service, daton can integrate with various tools that you may use to provide customer service like Zendesk, Freshdesk, Zohodesk, Intercom Tawk.to, LiveAgent, Freshservice, Salesforce your social media platforms like Facebook, Twitter, Linkedin, your cloud telephony services like Exotel, Knowlarity your email tools like Mailchimp, Moosend along with your google analytics or website analytics data.
-Thus valuable data such as purchase history, customer behaviour, cart abandonment, wishlist data can be easily consolidated and analysed to calculate Customer Lifetime Value effectively.
+When it comes to improving customer service, daton can integrate with various tools that you may use to provide customer service like Zendesk, Freshdesk, Zohodesk, and Intercom Tawk.to, LiveAgent, Freshservice, Salesforce your social media platforms like Facebook, Twitter, Linkedin, your cloud telephony services like Exotel, Knowlarity your email tools like Mailchimp, Moosend along with your google analytics or website analytics data.
+Thus valuable data such as purchase history, customer behavior, cart abandonment, and wishlist data can be easily consolidated and analyzed to calculate Customer Lifetime Value effectively.
 Then make that data available to the customer service team so that they can quickly identify and give better support to high-value customers.

 Daton is a simple data pipeline that can populate popular data warehouses like Snowflake, Bigquery, Amazon Redshift for fast and easy analytics using 100+ data sources.
 The best part is that you can use Daton without the need for any coding experience and it is the cheapest data pipeline available in the market.
-Further Daton helps you easily generate reports so that you can analyse customer service experience of your customers and quickly generate accurate reports so that the time lag in analysing is reduced and the overall customer service is improved.
+Further Daton helps you easily generate reports so that you can analyze the customer service experience of your customers and quickly generate accurate reports so that the time lag in analyzing is reduced and the overall customer service is improved.